Belkonar/push/README.md

 { Status: 1 }
 ```

 This will help the scheduler out.
-The jobs table will be the largest one and likely the most hit (once per second by default).
+The jobs collection will be the largest one and likely the most hit (three times per second by default).
 Feel free to add any other indexes based on your data.
 Atlas will recommend them if you use it (which I recommend in prod environments).

 If you don't need the jobs to stick around, feel free to purge the table.
 There will be no side effects on the app running.